mahlatsem/dumb-bdd/README.md

 For default, check console, an HTMLReporter is work in progress, you may add your own ReporterService by implementing `com.codecheck123.dumbbdd.report.service.ReporterService` then have your service automatically loaded by the jdk [ServiceLoader](https://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html).

 ##Weird parts of Dumb-BDD
-1. As seen in the example above `private int result = 0;` the result variable used throught your tests must be the Test class' instance member, because we can't assign a method local variable within an anonymous class, especially since we want to use the results from a `when` inside a `then` lambda.
+1. As seen in the example above `private int result = 0;` the result variable used throughout your tests must be the Test class' instance member, because we can't assign a method local variable within an anonymous class, especially since we want to use the results from a `when` inside a `then` lambda.
 2. Although Testing for Exceptions continues as normal as per Test framework you use, the Scenario currently does not get reported on by Dumb-BDD, but your Test framework will still give you the expected results.